A Quilt Binding Primer (Part 3): How to trim a quilt before binding

 Now that one side in trimmed, turn and re-position your quilt on your table.
 Repeat the process for each side of your quilt.
 After all four sides of the quilt have been trimmed, I fold it in half, and then fold it into quarters, just to see how well the edges match up.
 If I want to be real precise I will get out my tape measure and measure each side.

 Love it anyway.
 It’s still going to be a GREAT quilt.
+Just know that you will get better with practice.

 Unfortunately the trimming step isn’t where we make sure the quilt will be square.
 That happens as you are assembling the quilt and attaching the borders.
 If you’ve squared the blocks, and put the borders on properly then the quilt should be fairly square, and the trimming techniques used in these tutorials will give you excellent results.